IBM/hybrid-analytics-mfp/README.md

 Follow the instructions in [Step 7](https://github.com/IBM/Ionic-MFP-App#step-7-run-application-on-android-phone) of base project to run the application on Android phone.

 ## Step 8.
-Out of the box charts in MobileFoundation Analytics console
+Out of the box charts in MobileFoundation Analytics dashboard

 MobileFoundation Analytics comes with a set of out of the box charts that will help to monitor the usage and the performance of the applications deployed on MobileFoundation server.
 Click open the 'Analytics console' tab in the MobileFoundation dashboard.
 Authentication may be required.
 The home screen of the Analytics console will look as the image below